Skip to content

 Terminal window

-runbooks watch path/to/runbook.mdx
+runbooks open --watch path/to/runbook.mdx

 When to use: